pierreyanni/likes/README.md

 * data exploration,
 * 4 individual models: ridge with 2nd degree polynomials, random forest, gradient boosting and support vector regression,
 * a stacking model that takes the 4 individual models as inputs.

+Older notebooks and those not used for the best submissions are in the directory *old_notebooks*.